Nintendogs: Development

 First publicly mentioned in 1997, Shigesato Itoi (designer of EarthBound), Tsunekazu Ishihara (designer of Pokémon) and Shigeru Miyamoto codeveloped a Nintendo 64 prototype of a pet creature breeding game called Cabbage.
 Its four-year development was fundamentally enabled by the real-time clock and mass writability introduced in the requisite 64DD peripheral "such that even if the power is cut, [the game] can still raise the creature" and with optionally purchasable enhancement data.
-A subset of creature maintenance functionality is made portable on the Game Boy and can be synchronized back to the 64DD disk, via the Transfer Pak.
+A subset of creature maintenance functionality would be made portable on the Game Boy and could be synchronized back to the 64DD disk, via the Transfer Pak.
 It was expected for release in 1998 and then, in 2000, but all further development was distracted.
 In 2006, Miyamoto concluded: "It disappeared, didn't it ...
 However, the conversations and design techniques that popped up when we were making Cabbage are, of course, connected to Nintendogs and other things that we're doing now."

-The project which ultimately became Nintendogs began as a technical demo on the Nintendo GameCube long before it was considered for the DS.
+The project which ultimately became Nintendogs began as a technical demo on the GameCube long before it was considered for the DS.
 It was migrated to the DS when the handheld was still in development.
 Shigeru Miyamoto originally came up with the idea for the game when he and his family bought a dog, which inspired him to create the project.
 The game's producer, Hideki Konno, looking for a game to take full advantage of all of the Nintendo DS's features, decided on a dog simulation game.
 Nintendogs, first called Puppy Times, was originally designed to have fifteen different versions, one for each breed of dog.
 Satoru Iwata suggested this to convey the feel that the player was choosing a dog from a kennel.
 However, the debugging process for each version was deemed too time-consuming to be feasible.
 After going back and forth between several versions, they eventually settled on three, with six dogs each and the rest available after completing in-game goals.